Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 A third-party risk management platform can facilitate collaboration with vendors to streamline the remediation process.

 A major goal of TPRM is to achieve an acceptable level of residual risk across your vendor ecosystem.
 While it’s impossible to eliminate every inkling of vendor risk, there is a point at which the value of their service outweighs any remaining potential weakness.
-What’s left is the vendor’s residual risk.
+Therefore, residual risk is the amount risk that remains once the vendor has implemented your organization’s mandatory controls.

 To get to a desirable level of residual risk, your vendors will need to apply any “must-have” controls required by your company to deliver secure and compliant services.
 These can include conducting remediations to directly fix an exposure, such as patching an outdated billing system.
 They also cover implementing compensating controls, such as adding a level of supervision when handling particularly sensitive data.